alekswael/text_generation_with_RNNs/README.md

 ## Example of generated text

 ```
+NOTE: Trained for 1 epoch - this is just an example.

 PROMPT:  Hi, how are you?
 1/1 [==============================] - 0s 382ms/step
 1/1 [==============================] - 0s 29ms/step